 New York State also provides grants to many offices and county Department of Human Services locations.
 This will help pay for employment initiatives to help ease the burden for businesses hiring new employees.
 Some of the main resources funded are below.

 The process of transitioning New York individuals and families from welfare to work (or TANF) can be done in phases.
-The key is to do this and ensure long term success for the resident.
+The key is to do this and ensure long term success for the resident and get them off off cash based financial aid.
 New York will coordinate various employment programs and activities.

 Families that currently are enrolled into the TANF / Temporary Assistance to Needy Families are required to take on this responsibility for supporting themselves and their families.
+This is done as cash assistance programs from TANF are time limited.
 This includes they will need to find and engage in meaningful employment.
 Staff from the One Stop Career in your area can help with this.

 The first step is job search and readiness.
 Tests will be taken to see what your current skills set is and what type of role you may qualify for.
 Then work with a specialist on searching for a job.
 This can include using the internet, public databases, and visiting local employers.